libterty/lb4_todo/README.md

 ## Troubleshooting

 If you encounter any issues, please check the logs using `make logs` command.
 If you need to reset the entire environment, you can use `make destroy` followed by `make build` and `make up`.

+## Play With Api

+You can import the postman example from `./postman/LB4 TODO API.postman_collection.json` to have fun with it.